TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 ### Get concept summaries including parents (search by string and ECL expression)
 Via find-concepts.sh

-This example performs a search that returns all descendants of the SNOMED 64572001 | Disease | concept that contain the word "system" with a maximum of 5 results.
+This example performs a search that returns the concept summaries including the parent information for those concepts returned from the specified ecl express contain the word "system" with a maximum of 5 results.

+NOTE: the expression we are using is <<64572001 (descendants-or-self of the "Disease" concept in SNOMED).
+To work properly, the expression value has to be url encoded (See https://www.urlencoder.org/ for an online URL encoder):

 ```
 $ ./find-concepts.sh sandbox SNOMEDCT "system" --expr "<64572001" --token $token --limit 5 --include parents